wso2-attic/ballerina-integrator/README.md

 ## Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc.
 However, observability is disabled by default via configuration.
-Observability can be enabled by adding following configurations to `ballerina.conf` file and starting the ballerina service using it.
+Observability can be enabled by adding following configurations to `ballerina.conf` file and starting the Ballerina service using it.
 A sample configuration file can be found in `backend-for-frontend/guide/mobile_bff/`.

+Ballerina is observable by default.
+This means that you can easily observe your services and resources using Ballerina.
+For more information, see [how-to-observe-ballerina-code](https://ballerina.io/learn/how-to-observe-ballerina-code/).
+> **NOTE**: Observability is disabled by default via configuration in Ballerina.
+However, observability is disabled by default via configuration.
+To enable observability, add the following configurations to the `ballerina.conf` file, and start the Ballerina service using it.
+You can find a sample configuration file in `backend-for-frontend/guide/mobile_bff/`.

 ```ballerina
 [b7a.observability]